 1300 Wantagh Ave., Wantagh

 National chain AMF is known for its large-scale, high-tech bowling experiences—perfect for a memorable family night out.
-All three LI locations have 40+ all-star lanes, arcades, pro shops, and sports bars, and all offer leagues for kids and adults, as well as adult-child leagues and special-needs bowling.
+All six Nassau locations boast at least 40 all-star lanes, arcades, pro shops, and sports bars.
+All offer leagues for kids and adults, as well as adult-child leagues and special-needs bowling.
 Kids can try their hands at bumper bowling; they can also request lighter balls and ramps to help their aim.
 AMF specials include late-night and early-bird bowling, $2 Tuesdays, Sunday Funday, and more.
 Birthday parties, of course, are always a big hit.
 Hours, leagues, and specials vary by location.

 Herrill Lanes — New Hyde Park